constellationz/mashend-ball/README.md

 ### Customizability

 Gamebuilder is designed to allow integration with other libraries.
-The Get loader can be changed to fit your needs.
+The Get loader can be modified to fit your needs.

 ## Get started

-1. Clone this repository to a game project folder.
+1. Clone this repository to your project folder.

     ```bash
     git clone https://github.com/namatchi/gamebuilder <project name>